ptums/CS-320-Projects/README.md

 - `TestServiceTest.java`

 In Project One, I worked on ensuring every class achieved 100% coverage in terms of classes, methods, and lines.
 By trying to get 100% coverage, I exercised my ability to create unit tests that uncovered unforseen errors, analyze various approaches to software testing based on requirements, and apply appropriate testing strategies to meet those requirements.

+## Project Two - Software Testing and Automation

+### How can I ensure that my code, program, or software is functional and secure?
+### How do I interpret user needs and incorporate them into a program?
+### How do I approach designing software?